ebarylko/cmpt-210/assignment-1/assignment-1.md

 cardinality of the powerset of a set of size $n - 1$ and n.

-For any string of the form described above, a way of generating them is selecting x ($x \in [0, n - 1]$) a's and filling the remaining n - x - 1 spots with b's.
-Then, pick any spot in the string to hold the unique character c.
+For any string of the form described above, a way of generating them is selecting x ($x \in [0, n - 1]$) number of a's and filling the remaining n - x - 1 spots with b's.
+Then, we can pick any spot in the string to hold the unique character c.

-For any generated string, there are always n options to place the character c.
+For any string, there are always n locations where c can be placed.

-The number of ways to generate the sequences of a's and b's is the same as the size of the powerset of size n - 1 since we are counting all the possible ways of selecting 0, 1, 2, 3.... n - 1 a's from a string of length n - 1. \mathcal{P}({set of size n - 1}) =
+The number of ways to generate the sequences of a's and b's is the same as the size of the powerset of size n - 1 since we are counting all the possible ways of selecting 0, 1, 2, 3.... n - 1 a's from a string of length n - 1. $\mathcal{P}({set of size n - 1}) =$
 $2^{n - 1}$.

 Therefore, there are $n * 2^{n - 1}$ many length-n strings that can